starshynova/Mathematics/README.md

 # Mathematics

-You can try this app by visiting [Math App for children](https://math-app-for-children.netlify.app/)
+You can try this app by visiting [Mathematics](https://math-app-for-children.netlify.app/)

 ## Overview